You’ve seen cool pictures where someone shows what they’ve made by casting epoxy resin. And you want to do it too.

-What is epoxy resin casting?
+Let’s start with what is epoxy resin casting?

 When should you use epoxy casting resin?

-Which epoxy casting resin should I use?
+Which epoxy casting resin should you use?

 Can you color epoxy resin for casting?

-To color resin, here are a few steps you need to take.
+To color resin, here are the steps:

 Step 1: Choose your resin color